 Council is committed to providing and improving core services and community infrastructure.
 The current significant projects listed below are aimed at preserving and improving our way of life.

-Council often engages the community on projects.
+Council often engages the community on major projects.
 Details of projects currently open for public feedback can be found on the Have Your Say webpage.

 City Centre Alive: Shields Street Heart

 City Centre Alive projects are bringing new life to the Cairns city heart.
 The Shields Street Heart component will transform this busy spine through unique tropical design.
 More